 - Have not been convicted of any other crime involving violence or lewdness with a minor.

-- The person has been rehabilitated.
+- You have been rehabilitated.

 Learn more in our article about sealing juvenile records in Nevada.
 Or contact the Juvenile Records Division at (702) 455-5220.2

-Federal law permits record expungements (which is similar to sealing) for first-time drug offenders convicted of simple drug possession while under age 21.
-Federal court is extremely formal, so defendants are encouraged to hire an experienced Las Vegas federal court defense attorney to compose and file the petition to seal records.
+Federal court is extremely formal, so you are encouraged to hire an experienced Las Vegas federal court defense attorney to compose and file the petition to seal records.

 For any other offense, federal seals or expungements are very rare.
 A Nevada record seal attorney would need to research whether a federal court would entertain a motion to seal.3

-2.1.
-Dismissals and acquittals
+Dismissals and Acquittals

-Defendants may petition the court for a record seal immediately in either of the following situations:
+You may petition the court for a record seal immediately in either of the following situations:

 - The charge was dismissed, or